nullnet-labs/nullnet-docs/decisions/0005-two-repos-for-code.md

 ## Tradeoffs

 - Cross-deployment communication overhead
-- Backend features have limited ability to scale independently
+- Backend features have limited ability to scale independently from one another

 ## Notes